sparkflows/sparkflows-docs/docs/user-guide/user-guide/datasets/index.rst

 **Schema**

-  * Datasets have Schema defined for them.
+  * Datasets have schema defined for them.
 This allows Fire Insights to read and create a DataFrame out of it.
 The DataFrame is then used for transforms, machine learning, etc.

 **File formats**